Arriving on Official Move In Days

 Students in temporary housing will be able to move into their permanent North Hall dorm on August 11th.
 HLS will provide movers, free of charge, to assist with this process.
 Students are not required to be on campus during this move.
-Detailed emails regarding this process will be sent to students in July and August.
+Detailed emails regarding this process will be sent to students in August.

 - All Gropius Rooms - extra long twin beds which are 80″ long x 36″ wide or 200 cm long x 90cm wide